Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Reduced-intensity transplantation, within a clinical trial, may also be considered in cases of FL transformation.

-The Follicular Lymphoma International Prognostic Index (FLIPI) Primary cutaneous follicle center Lymphoma-Types-Causes-Symptoms-Diagnosis-Allopathic and Homeopathic Treatment-Dr. Qaisar Ahmed
+The Follicular Lymphoma Prognostic Index (FLIPI) Primary cutaneous follicle center Lymphoma-Hodgkin lymphoma-Allopathic and Homeopathic Treatment-Dr Qaisar Ahmed

 The FLIPI is a scoring system used to predict which patients with follicular lymphoma may be at higher risk for disease recurrence.
 One point is assigned for each of the following risk factors (known by the acronym NoLASH):